 As the Seattle Department of Transportation finishes its listening tour on the fully scaled-back Bicycle Master Plan schedule this week, the design of projects slated for completion in the next few years are starting to take shape.
 Here’s where the nuts-and-bolts decisions that impact the users of the transportation network every day are made.
 Earlier this month the “conceptual” design for E Union Street was released, and it clearly fell short of expectations for routes to be constructed with the limited funding we have.
 Bell Street is another segment that has a lot of potential to become a key segment of the safe bike network, but there are significant design challenges to overcome first.

-Bell Street Park, which opened in 2014, turned a four-block segment of a normal street through Belltown into a unique-for-Seattle calmed one-lane road with bioswales, greenery, and curbs flanking the travel lane.
+Bell Street Park, which opened in 2014, turned a five-block segment of a normal street through Belltown into a unique-for-Seattle calmed one-lane road with bioswales, greenery, and curbs flanking the travel lane.
 The attempt to provide Belltown with some open space, which the neighborhood sorely lacks, has received mixed reviews since it opened.

 While traffic on the street between 5th Ave and 1st Ave is supposed to be kept to a minimum by only permitting drivers to travel one block on the calmed segments before making a turn, this is not at all well-enforced.
 In addition, King County Metro buses can and do use most of the corridor at frequent intervals, making standing near the roadway pretty unpleasant.

 The street is well-used by people riding bikes as a connection between bike lanes on Dexter Ave N and 9th Ave N and the 2nd Ave protected bike lane, but the lack of traffic calming inhibits it from becoming a route that all users might feel comfortable using.
 But SDOT’s plans for the street once it’s no longer needed as a bus corridor may fall short of allowing the street to achieve its full potential as a place for people biking, walking, and rolling.